Hecker5556/twitterdownloader/README.md

 Won't bother adding manifest downloading as there is no difference in formats and would take longer to download than a direct link.

-Will possibly add support for authenticated downloading to get nsfw/private videos.

 Gifs are stored as mp4, you can convert it to gifs with ffmpeg.

 Normal videos are tag 12, and longer videos are tag 14, but I haven't seen any difference in downloading or direct link storing (downloaded big movies with it no issue)